fauna/faunadb-js/README.md

 When running on the Node.js platform, the Fauna client uses [HTTP/2 multiplexing](https://stackoverflow.com/questions/36517829/what-does-multiplexing-mean-in-http-2) to reuse the same session for many simultaneous requests.
-After all open requests have been resolved, the client will keep the session open for a period of time to be reused for any new requests.
+After all open requests have been resolved, the client will keep the session open for a period of time (500ms by default) to be reused for any new requests.

 The `http2SessionIdleTime` parameter may be used to control how long the HTTP/2 session remains open while the connection is idle.
 To save on the overhead of